Lysxia/gradual-eff-paper/src/Type.lagda.md

 pattern ε = ¡ []
 ```

-Consistent membership: for a static effect `¡ E`, this is just list
+Consistent membership lifts the membership relation `_∈_` from lists (static
+effect rows) to gradual effect rows.
-membership.
-The dynamic effect statically accepts any effect `e` as a member.
+The dynamic effect row statically accepts any effect `e` as a member.

+TODO: Compare with~\cite{sekiyama2019gradual}
 ```
 infix 4 _∈¿_